-- We show how to use propositions to express program invariants and how to use proofs to serve as static capabilities.
-Following Xi and Pfenning [44], we use singleton types [22] to support the necessary interaction between the type and computation languages.
-We can assign an accurate type to unchecked vector (or array) access (see Section 4.2).
-Xi and Pfenning [44] can achieve the same using constraint checking, but their system does not support arbitrary propositions and (explicit) proofs, so it is less general than ours. - We use a single type language to typecheck different compiler intermediate languages.
+- -We show how to use propositions to express program invariants and how to use proofs to serve as static capabilities.
+Following Xi and Pfenning [1999], we use singleton types [Hayashi 1991] to support the necessary interaction between the type and computation languages.
+We can assign an accurate type to unchecked vector (or array) access (see Section 4.3).
+Xi and Pfenning [1999] can achieve the same using constraint checking, but their system does not support arbitrary propositions and (explicit) proofs, so it is less general than ours. - -We use a single type language to typecheck different compiler intermediate languages.
 This is crucial because it is impractical to have separate proof libraries for each intermediate language.
 We achieve this by using inductive definitions to define all types used to classify computation terms.
-This in turn nicely fits our work on (fully reflexive) intensional type analysis [39] into a single system. - We show how to perform CPS and closure conversion on our intermediate languages while still preserving proofs represented in the type system.
-Existing algorithms [27, 20, 25, 6] all require that the transformation be performed on the entire type language.
+This in turn nicely fits our work on (fully reflexive) intensional type analysis [Trifonov et al. 2000] into a single system. - -We show how to perform CPS and closure conversion on our intermediate languages while still preserving proofs represented in the type system.
+Existing algorithms [Morrisett et al. 1998; Harper and Lillibridge 1993; Minamide et al. 1996; Barthe et al. 1999] all require that the transformation be performed on the entire type language.
 This is impractical because proofs are large in size; transforming them can alter their meanings and break the sharing among different languages.
-We present new techniques that completely solve these problems (Sections 5-6). - Our type language is a variant of the calculus of inductive constructions [34, 11].
-Following Werner [41], we give rigorous proofs for its meta-theoretic properties (subject reduction, strong normalization, confluence, and consistency of the underlying logic).
+We present new techniques that completely solve these problems (Sections 5-6). - -Our type language is a variant of the calculus of inductive constructions of Paulin-Mohring [1993] and Coquand and Huet [1988].
+Following Werner [1994], we give rigorous proofs for its meta-theoretic properties (subject reduction, strong normalization, confluence, and consistency of the underlying logic).
 We also give the soundness proof for our sample computation language.
-See Sections 3-4, the appendix, and the companion technical report [37] for details.
+See Sections 3-4, the Appendix, and the companion technical report [Shao et al. 2001] for details.